sumansid/whiteboard/README.md

 To do :

-1. Add voice sharing feature (Clubhouse inspired).
+1. Add voice sharing feature.

 2. Add more features to the canvas. (eg. lines, eraser etc.)